abhishek-kumar-code/Redfish_Public/Specification.md

 A Settings resource represents the future state and configuration of the resource.
 For resources that support a future state and configuration, the response shall contain a property with the "@Redfish.Settings" annotation.
 While the resource represents the current state, the Settings resource represents the future intended state.

-Below is an example body for a resource resource that supports a Settings resource.
+Below is an example body for a resource that supports a Settings resource.
 A client is able to locate the URI of the Settings resource using the "SettingsObject" property.

 ~~~json
 {